efrecon/gh-runner-krunvm/README.md

 The OCI image is built in two parts:

++ The base images -- [fedora](./Dockerfile.base.fedora) and
-+ The [base](./Dockerfile.base) image installs a minimal set of binaries and packages, both the ones necessary to execute the runner, but also a sane minimal default for workflows.
+  [ubuntu](./Dockerfile.base.ubuntu) -- install a minimal set of binaries and packages, both the ones necessary to execute the runner, but also a sane minimal default for workflows.
 Regular GitHub [runners] have a wide number of installed packages.
-The base image has much less.
-Also note that it is based on Fedora, rather than Ubuntu.
+The base images have much less.
 + The [main](./Dockerfile) installs the runner binaries and scripts and creates a directory structure that is used by the rest of the project.